emiloberg/Liferay-Instant-Deploy-Theme-Changes-Gulp-Script/README.md

 * `entryPointFolderServer` - the folder path on the server where theentryPointSource is placed (on the server).

 ###Problem Solving
+#####Script crashing due to temporary files created by your editor.
+Change your Glob pattern to exclude those temporary files.
+Usually the file names of temporary files start with `#` or end with `~`.
+See the example a few lines up in this readme.

 #####Nothing happening when saving a file
-First. make sure your paths are correct.
+First.
+Make sure your paths are correct.

 Second.
 This script works by checking timestamps.
 If a source code file has a newer timestamp then one on the server - it's copied to the server.
 For this to work, you need to have the timezone correct on your server.